adrianke77/code-review/project2/code-review.md

 * User management
     * Users can be admins(of programs), guardians or volunteer; beneficiaries are added by users to their own accounts
 * Program management
-    * One can create programs, and browse existing programs to sign up their beneficiaries to them
+    * One can create programs, browse existing programs to sign up their beneficiaries to them or volunteer for the program
 * View other users
     * One can review other users to see what programs they manage; beneficiary information of other users is hidden.